AWS Elastic Compute Cloud (EC2)#

 Choose an operating system image for the VM#

-Any Virtual Machine (VM) need to define the instance’s operating system and version.
-Lithops support both standard operating system choices provided by the VPC or using pre-defined custom images that already contains all dependencies required by Lithops.
+Any Virtual Machine (VM) needs to define the instance’s operating system and version.
+Lithops supports both standard operating system choices provided by the VPC or using pre-defined custom images that already contains all dependencies required by Lithops.

 Option 2: Alternatively, you can use a pre-built custom image that will greatly improve VM creation time for Lithops jobs.
 To benefit from this approach, navigate to runtime/aws_ec2, and follow the instructions.